Christiaan-Ghijselinck/KangooZE-apk/README.md

 Version "KangooZE-4.0.4b.apk" is an improved version 4.0.4 and should not display a message about unsafe or obsolete software

 The **KangooZE-4.0.5.apk** version is preliminary and provided upon request.
-Use it with precaution and report any problems , eventually fall back to version 4.0.4 after uninstalling 4.0.5.
+Use it with precaution and report any problems , eventually fall back to version 4.0.4 or 4.0.4b after uninstalling 4.0.5.

 Installing one of these versions may require that you uninstall/remove any previous version.